Tax in retirement - what you need to know

 While that might be the case, being informed about tax in retirement could have its financial benefits.

 Super is a tax-effective means of accumulating wealth for retirement.
-For starters, it has low levels of entry tax (with 15% of the money coming from an untaxed source and tax-free if the contribution is made with after tax money), concessional contributions tax and a discount on any capital gains.
+For starters, it has low levels of entry tax (only 15% if the money is coming from an untaxed source and tax-free if the contribution is made with after tax money), concessional contributions tax and a discount on any capital gains.
 The tax benefits are even more pronounced when you retire from the workforce.

 While financial decisions about retirement may seem endless, being armed with knowledge on tax in retirement may help ease the decision burden by enabling you to make an informed one.